episphere/vcfpgs/README.md

 		For line in VCF.gz Decompress and READ

-			IF line contains RSID or CHR:POS:Alt:REF then STORE line or WRITE Line to .txt file
+			IF line contains RSID or CHR:POS:Alt:REF in .score txt file then STORE line or WRITE Line to vcf.txt file

 				ELSE: delete line from VCF

 			For each PGS:

-			Take Remaining lines in VCF and calculate summation of beta’s x effect for each PGS_ID
+			Take Remaining lines in VCF.txt and calculate summation of beta x effect for each PGS_ID

 		Write risk for each PGS_id and Individual in VCF to output.file